On the average-case complexity of learning output distributions of quantum circuits: Introduction

 More specifically, we study the \emph{average case} complexity of learning the output distributions of quantum circuits.
 This amounts to the cost of learning when the quantum circuit is drawn randomly according to some measure.
 We note that in the setting of quantum circuit complexity the average-case setting has been the subject of intense work, due to connections between randomly drawn quantum circuits and holographic models in high-energy physics \cite{brandao_complexity_2021}.
 Similarly, the established average case hardness of classically simulating quantum circuits has been fundamental to proposals for quantum advantage \cite{hangleiter22}.
 In our setting, we ask the following question:

-We answer this question within the \emph{statistical query} (SQ) framework by proving lower bounds on the query complexity required to learn only a fraction of the output distributions of random quantum circuits.
-Apart from being a natural question from the perspective of learning theory, it also has a physical interpretation.
-On a high level, the learning problem we consider corresponds to the setting where an observer living in a world governed by quantum physics is to learn a model of its environment with respect to the outcomes of measurements in a fixed basis.
-We note that this contrasts the setting often considered in quantum learning theory where the learner is granted access to the quantum state on which measurements are made~\cite{arunachalam2017survey}.
+We answer this question within the \emph{statistical query} (SQ) framework by proving lower bounds on the query complexity required to learn only a fraction of the output distributions of random quantum circuits. \ryantext{We note that this problem is the average case version of the natural quantum extension of learning the output distributions of classical circuits~\cite{kearns_efficient_1998}.
+Additionally, it also has a physical interpretation.} \ryantext{Specifically, on a high level, }the learning problem we consider corresponds to the setting where an observer living in a world governed by quantum physics is to learn a model of its environment with respect to the outcomes of measurements in a fixed basis.